Zby715/Zby715.github.io/_pages/about.md

   - /about.html
 ---

-Baoyue Zhang received her B.S. degree in Computer Science from Dalian University of Technology, Dalian, China, in 2024.
-She is currently a Ph.D. student at the Institute for Artificial Intelligence and the School of Computer Science, Peking University, Beijing, China.
-Her research interests focus on neuromorphic vision and embodied AI, exploring innovative ways to bridge the gap between sensory processing and autonomous systems.
+Baoyue Zhang received her B.S. degree in Computer Science from Dalian University of Technology, Dalian, China, in 2024, where she was mentored by Professor Xin Yang.
+She is currently pursuing her Ph.D. at the Institute for Artificial Intelligence and the School of Computer Science, Peking University, Beijing, China, under the supervision of Professor Zhaofei Yu.
+Her research interests focus on neuromorphic vision and embodied AI, exploring innovative methods to integrate sensory processing with autonomous systems.

 ## Education